Running the Splunk OpenTelemetry Collector on Darwin

 $ vi Makefile … .PHONY: otelcol otelcol: go generate ./...
 GO111MODULE=on CGO_ENABLED=1 go build -trimpath -o ./bin/otelcol_$(GOOS)_$(GOARCH)$(EXTENSION) $(BUILD_INFO)

-The difference between the makefile is shown in vscode source control, highlighted in row 140 of the following screenshot.
+The difference between the original makefile and the modified version is shown in vscode source control, highlighted in row 140 of the following screenshot.

-- Build the Darwin package for Install Tools and Splunk-Otel-Collector using
+- Build the Darwin package for Install Tools and the Splunk-Otel-Collector using the

 make

-- Edit .zshrc to add golang home if you do not already have it set:
+- Edit your users .zshrc file to add the golang home and paths, if you do not already have it set.

 - On the command line, open .zshrc with your favorite text editor: